BurakOnemli/Open-Source-Electronic-Load/README.md

 ## License

 This project is open-source.
-Please see the repository for license details (if added).
+Please see the repository for license details.

 ## More Information